- Compatibility

 - Note

-To compile native 64 bits versions of OCILIB, you might need pass your compiler specifics flags to the configure script (e.g. '-m64' for GCC)
+To compile native 64-bit versions of OCILIB, you might need to pass compiler-specific flags to the configure script (e.g. '-m64' for GCC).

 To use OCILIB in a project: